Oligonucleotide selective detection by levitated optomechanics: Abstract

 \section{Abstract}

-Here we examine the detection of oligonucleotide-specific signals in sensitive optomechanical experiments.
-Silica nanoparticles (SiNPs) were functionalized using ZnCl$_2$ and 25-mers of single-stranded deoxyadenosine and deoxythymidine monophosphate which were optically trapped by a 1550 nm wavelength laser in vacuum.
-In the optical trap, SiNPs behave as harmonic oscillators, and their oscillation frequency and amplitude can be precisely detected by optical interferometry.
-The data was compared across particle types, revealing differences in frequency, width and amplitude of peaks with respect to motion of the SiNPs which can be explained by a theoretical model.
+This study examines the detection of oligonucleotide-specific signals in sensitive optomechanical experiments.
+Silica nanoparticles were functionalized using ZnCl$_2$ and 25-mers of single-stranded deoxyadenosine and deoxythymidine monophosphate which were optically trapped by a 1550 nm wavelength laser in vacuum.
+In the optical trap, silica nanoparticles behave as harmonic oscillators, and their oscillation frequency and amplitude can be precisely detected by optical interferometry.
+The data was compared across particle types, revealing differences in frequency, width and amplitude of peaks with respect to motion of the silica nanoparticles which can be explained by a theoretical model.
 Data obtained from this platform was analyzed by fitting Lorentzian curves to the spectra.
-Linear discriminant analysis detected differences between the functionalized and non-functionalized SiNPs.
+Dimensionality reduction detected differences between the functionalized and non-functionalized silica nanoparticles.
 Random forest modeling provided further evidence that the fitted data were different between the groups.
 Transmission electron microscopy was carried out, but did not reveal any visual differences between the particle types.

-{\bf Introduction--} Detecting and differentiating DNA strands has applications in the fields of medicine, data storage and evolutionary biology \cite{Campolongo2010,Doricchi2022,Nesse2010}.
+Detecting and differentiating DNA strands has applications in the fields of medicine, data storage and evolutionary biology \cite{Campolongo2010,Doricchi2022,Nesse2010}.
 It is therefore of interest to develop methods to study DNA with greater speed and accuracy.
-This revolution started with Sanger sequencing in 1977 \cite{Sanger1977} with subsequent progress in second and third generation sequencing giving rise to parallel and high-throughput technologies \cite{Dewey2012}.
+The Sanger sequencing method was published in 1977 \cite{Sanger1977} with parallelization and high-throughput now standard in modern techniques \cite{Dewey2012}.
+This research presents an alternative method based upon the optical properties of DNA nucleotides.